victorkirov/ordinalexplorer/README.md

 ## Extra challenge

 The challenge of loading the thumbnails was implemented.
 The current implementation adds an empty div where the thumbnail would go to keep all the labels in line, which means that a non-image Inscription, the label in the list will be to the right and not as per the figma spec.
 This results in all the labels being pushed to the right for wallets with no image Inscriptions.
-This can be fixed but I decided to leave it as is for now as it would be a design decision which would be catered for buy teh designer.
+This can be fixed but I decided to leave it as is for now as it would be a design decision which would be catered for by the designer.

 The thumbnail loading is not ideal because there are no actual thumbnails of the contents available.
 This means that the thumbnail would load the actual image, even if the image was a uge resolution, and only render it at a smaller size.
 This is not ideal and would be a problem for large images.
 The solution would be to have a thumbnail version of the image available.
 This could be done by having a separate API that would generate the thumbnail and store it in a CDN.
 This would also allow us to have a thumbnail for all Inscriptions, not just images, but hat would be quite a large project and would be a feature that would have to be considered as a company to decide if it's worth the cost to implement.